 Swapcard’s matchmaking services are powered by artificial intelligence, which analyzes attendee data and search history within the platform.
 It then uses that information to suggest specific people users should meet.
 Including this tech in an event provides attendees with something to sell an incomparable tool for generating qualified leads.

 Actively learning, the system can provide more accurate recommendations the more an individual uses the platform.
-With profiles carrying over from one event to the next — a virtual event attendee could expose themselves to endless meaningful contacts.
+With profiles carrying over from one event to the next — virtual event attendees could expose themselves to endless meaningful contacts.

 By encouraging attendees to create detailed profiles, and be active on an AI-boosted virtual event platform — you can put them in touch with the people they need to meet better than they ever could on their own.